 Firstly, if we’re looking from a business point of view there’s good reason to believe why milking goats may be the better option.

-Goat milk is actually the most popular milk worldwide with the USA (and Western world as a whole) being one of the few exceptions.
+Goat milk is actually the most popular milk worldwide with the USA (and the Western world as a whole) being one of the few exceptions.
 However, dairy goat herds are growing at record speed in the USA as more consumers look for alternatives to cow milk for health and environmental reasons.
 Do not expect this to stop anytime soon – if anything, demand will continue to grow.

 Goat milk is starting to become the preferred choice for health-conscious consumers for several reasons.
-It is less likely to cause digestive, respiratory and dermatological issues.
+It is less likely to cause digestive, respiratory, and dermatological issues.
 It is high in protein and calcium while being relatively low in carbohydrates and sodium.
 Important vitamins and minerals like vitamin A and D, selenium, magnesium, phosphorus, and potassium are higher in goat milk.
 Goat milk is also alkaline, and it has been suggested that an alkaline diet is better for health and can prevent a number of diseases.

 Does milking goats hurt them?